pythonhealthdatascience/pydesrap_stroke/docs/log.md

 I add methods to check parameter validity in `Param`.
 This flagged that rehab other routing probability don't sum to 100% (88% and 13%) - but this is as described in the paper, and presumed to be due to rounding, so altered the validation test to allow.

 > 💡 When explain tests, could do all in one section, like Tests > Back tests, Tests > Functional tests, Tests > Unit tests - and then on each of those pages, it's like, if you have parameter validation... if you have warm-up... etc. etc. suggesting tests could include.

+## Scenario logic

+Having successfully implemented the base model generating Figure 1 and 3 (as in https://github.com/pythonhealthdatascience/llm_simpy/), I then moved on to the scenarios from Monks et al. 2016.
+These were:

+0. **Current admissions** Current admission levels; beds are reserved for either acute or rehab patients
+1. **5% more admissions** A 5% increase in admissions across all patient subgroups.
+2. **Pooling of acute and rehab beds** The acute and rehab wards are co-located at same site.
+Beds are pooled and can be used by either acute or rehabilitation patients.
+Pooling of the total bed stock of 22 is compared to the pooling of an increased bed stock of 26.
+3. **Partial pooling of acute and rehab beds** The acute and rehab wards are co-located at same site.
+A subset of the 26 beds are pooled and can be used by either acute or rehab patients.
+4. **No complex-neurological cases** Complex neurological patients are excluded from the pathway in order to assess their impact on bed requirements

+### Scenario 1 and 4

+As from the supplementary:

+> "Scenarios investigating increased demand multiply the mean arrival rates (supplied in main text) by the appropriate factor.
+To exclude a particular patient group, the mean inter-arrival time for that group is multiplied by a large number such that no arrivals will occur in the modelled time horizon."

+Hence, it is understood that:

+* **Scenario 1** can be achieved by multiplying all patient IAT by 1.05 (see below: 0.95).
+* **Scenario 4** can be achieved by multiplying IAT for complex neurological patients by a very high number (e.g. 10,000,000) - and can add a test which checks no patients are complex neurological.

+## Using multiple replications

+Altered `Runner` to output summary tables from across replications, and switched to using these for Figures 1 and 3.

+## Scenario 1 + Table 2

+Ran scenario 1 in `analysis.ipynb` and created Table 2.
+Noticed some differences.

+I find scenario with same bed number, probability of delay drops.
+They find that it goes up.

+Thinking through the logic, scenario has more arrivals -> wards more full -> expect delays for lower max bed numbers earlier -> expect higher probability of delay for lower bed numbers.

+I then realised my mistake!
+I had actually lower admissions, as I'd multiplied IAT by 1.05, when I should've multiplied by 0.95.

+## Scenario 4 + supplementary table 1

+Ran scenario, adjusted function from table 2 so it could be used to make this table too.

+## Scenario logic

+We now have two remaining scenarios:

+* Scenario 2: **Pooling of acute and rehab beds** The acute and rehab wards are co-located at same site.
+Beds are pooled and can be used by either acute or rehabilitation patients.
+Pooling of the total bed stock of 22 is compared to the pooling of an increased bed stock of 26.
+* Scenario 3: **Partial pooling of acute and rehab beds** The acute and rehab wards are co-located at same site.
+A subset of the 26 beds are pooled and can be used by either acute or rehab patients.

+It took quite a while to understand the formula and how to implement them.